-On 14 February 2018 the Council approved a 5 Year Investment Plan, which included a proposed programme of works under Capital Maintenance for Schools totalling £3.6M.
-Since then, on 15th March 2018, the DfE announced the School Condition Allocation (SCA) grant funding for 2018/19 at £3.798M and Officers have amended the programme to match the actual capital allocation as below.
+On 13 February 2019 the Council approved a 5 Year Investment Plan, which included a proposed programme of works under Capital Maintenance for Schools totalling £3.6M.
+In additional, a level of Schools' DFC contributions has been assumed to increase the total budget to £3.8M for the 2019/20 proposed programme.